Overview of Pond Components

 When using an external biological filter it is recommended that you also use a prefilter, which will serve as a mechanical filter to remove the larger solids.
 This is the filter that will be cleaned most often so you should look for one that is easy to clean.
 A skimmer is the easiest prefilter to clean and is preferred for most applications.

 Skimmers can be installed on most ponds.
 Some skimmers can mount inside the pond but most are installed outside the pond with the water entering the skimmer through a floating weir.
-Skimmers have some type of basket for catching floating debris.
+Skimmers have some type of basket or net for catching floating debris.
 They may also have a fiber mat or other media to provide mechanical filtration as well.
 There can also be some mechanical filter media to provide enough biological filtration for smaller pond sizes.
 A pump will sit inside the skimmer and pump the water to a waterfall or another filter.
 An external pump could also be hooked up to the skimmer pulling water from the skimmer and then on to the pond.
 A well-designed skimmer will allow you to remove the basket and or mechanical filter media without you even getting your hands wet.

 Ultraviolet Sterilizers and ultraviolet clarifiers are considered another type of filter.
 This device uses a germicidal lamp to kill algae, germs, and virus.
 It can be inside another filter or skimmer or as a stand-alone unit that is connected to the plumbing in your water garden.
 There are many sizes available.
 They are rated in lamp wattage.
 When used as a clarifier you can use a lower wattage unit.
 In this application the UV unit will provide relatively clear water.
 When sized as a sterilizer you should be able to maintain crystal clear water as well as reduce the number of parasites and harmful bacteria in the pond.
 Even though a UV can sterilize your pond water as it flows through it, it cannot and should not sterilize the pond.
 Not all UV's are created equal.
 Manufacturers may state that a particular size UV is suited for a specific pond size.
 You need to know if they are sizing the unit for clarification (in which case you will need about 2/3 of the pond surface covered with plants as well as the proper number of underwater plants) or they may mean for sterilization.
 Also some UV lamps are more efficient than others.
 You will also want to look for a design that does not restrict the water flow from your pump.